klgh/kaleighscruggs/src/posts/2018-01-01---JustAddHoney/index.md

 ![lunas](images/curbmarketsign.jpg)

 As always, thanks for reading!
-Be sure to follow along by subscribing to this blog via RSS and of course Instagram!
+Be sure to follow me daily on [Instagram](https://www.instagram.com/klgh.js/).

 Happy New Year!!